Rescue Teams Comb For Survivors As Morocco Quake Kills Over 1,000

 “I thought my bed was going to fly away.
 I went out into the street half-naked and immediately went to see my riads.
 It was total chaos, a real catastrophe, madness,” he said.

-Footage on social media showed part of a minaret collapsed on Jemaa el-Fna square in the historic city.
+Footage on social media showed part of a minaret collapsed on Jemaa Al Fna square in the historic city.

 An AFP correspondent saw hundreds of people flocking to the square to spend the night for fear of aftershocks, some with blankets while others slept on the ground.